 Take this soup for example.
 One ingredient, the onion, when cooked with proper technique and care can create a dish that is so well balanced, creamy (without using cream), and rich it will surely impress your dinner guests.
 If you are willing to share...

-The classic french onion soup is such a simple concept, requires very few ingredients, little prep, but at the same time has a major depth of flavor.
-While very simple to make this soup, it does require time, patience, and attention.
+While very simple to make, it does require time, patience, and attention.
 So pour a glass of wine, tap into your inner Julia Child and let's make some soup.

 Tips and Tricks